valdiman/Monte-Carlo-Fugacity-ratios/README.md

 # Monte-Carlo-Fugacity-ratios
 R code to calculate the air-water fugacity ratios of individual PCB congener from Indiana Harbor and Ship Canal from air and water passive samples collected in 2007

-# set working directory
+# set working directory on your computer
-setwd("Z:/Andres Martinez/Research/ISRP/Project4/IHSC/R/Fugacity")
+setwd("Z:/.../Fugacity")

 final.result = function(MW.PCB, H0.mean, H0.error,